Blubell26/giuliapacciotti.com/_posts/2026-09-25-what-12-years-usually-take.md

 *On the conditions a child needs before tenderness can occur to him*

 I woke up this morning to find my son had turned his bed into a fort.
-Blanket draped over the frame, a kangaroo print pulled low so I couldn't see underneath.
+Blanket draped over the window, a kangaroo print pulled low so I couldn't see underneath.
 He was making me a birthday gift, in secret, before I was even out of bed.

 My first feeling was simple.
 Then it turned into a question I couldn't put down.
 Do kids still have time for this.
 Time to notice a date on a calendar and decide, unprompted, that they want to make something with their hands for someone they love.
 Or has that capacity been subtly engineered out of most childhoods, replaced by a schedule so full there's no room left for a thought like that to arrive.